Built-in agent reference

 The polish agent improves the writing quality of your document while preserving essential technical content and meaning.

-User story: Your draft is technically solid but reads like it was written at 3 AM (because it was).
+User story: Your draft is technically solid but the writing is rough.
 Select

-polish, tell it "Improve clarity for a CVPR audience—keep all equations and citations intact," and in a couple of minutes you'll have a version that reads like it went through a professional copyedit.
+polish, tell it "Improve clarity for a CVPR audience: keep all equations and citations intact," and in a couple of minutes you have a version that reads like it went through a professional copyedit.
 Review the colour-coded diff to accept or reject each change.

-This agent is ideal for refining drafts that are technically sound but need language improvements before submission.
+Use it for drafts that are technically sound but need language improvements before submission.

 paper2slide